jnozzi/cocoadev.com/markdown/HowToPutASheetOnADocumentJustAfterOpeningIt.md

 I'm trying to accomplish the following: a uses opens a new document in a document-based application. as soon as the document is loaded it has to show a sheet asking for some initial preferences.
-When I call the General/[NSApp beginSheet:modalForWIndow:General/ModalDelegate:didEndSelector:contextInfo] method in the windowControllerDidLoadNib method of the document, the sheet gets created, but is detached from the window. then the window is put in front of the sheet.
+When I call the [NSApp beginSheet:modalForWIndow:ModalDelegate:didEndSelector:contextInfo] method in the windowControllerDidLoadNib method of the document, the sheet gets created, but is detached from the window. then the window is put in front of the sheet.

 I suppose i have to call the beginSheet method somewhere between windowControllerDidLoadNib and the final presentation to the user, but where? which method in my document must I override to time the sheet correctly?